Pfiver/GildedRose-Refactoring-Kata/GildedRoseRequirements.md

     When any amount of time has past,
     Then it still does not expire.

-## Story 2: stock item quality estimation
+## Story 2: Stock Item Quality Estimation
     As a store manager,
     I want to know the estimated quality of all items on offer, so that I can adjust their price and position in the shelf accordingly.